Being healthy is always trendy

 The smoothie and juice boom keeps on blooming, but trendy kale already got some bad rep. Does anyone still Zumba?
 At least running seems more popular than ever.
 Dieting is out, permanent lifestyle changes are in, and I hope people will forget the trend of infrared saunas soon – because nothing replaces a real sauna (you can’t seriously think microwaving yourself is good for you?).
 Whether you are a gym-rat, lover of luxury spas, world travels or staying home, there is one thing for sure: being healthy and taking care of yourself is always trendy, so good for you!!

 We gathered an extensive list of spa and wellness trends to make sure there is something for YOU – whether you are at work, home or traveling the globe and whether you are alone, with your kids or with your spouse.
-We got it all covered what’s hot in wellness lifestyle in 2016.
+We got it all covered what’s hot in wellness lifestyle.

 1. Workplace Wellness & Unlimited Vacation Days

 The idea of wellness in the workplace has been around since the 1970s, but it remains a luxury for most global workers.
 Forward-thinking companies understand that a culture of wellness has a positive impact upon productivity and offer working environment that fuses company welfare to employee wellness.
 In the next five years, expect to see more spa and wellness integrated into the workplace in unique ways.
 Think free yoga and meditation classes, financial counseling and mandatory vacations.
 One of the trends is also companies who offer unlimited vacation days for their employees.